GrantKop/TerraLink/README.md

 # TerraLink

 **TerraLink** is a procedural terrain engine written in C++ with OpenGL.
 It features real-time chunk generation, multithreaded streaming, and multiplayer networking using UDP/TCP.
-Designed to be scalable and performant, TerraLink is a project I completed for 5 credit hours that explores the intersection of procedural graphics, multithreading, and networking.
+Designed to be scalable and performant, TerraLink is a project I completed for 5 credit hours that explores the combination of procedural graphics, multithreading, and networking.

 ---